Elana Butterfly Icon

 So, what are the signs and symptoms of POP?
 You might notice a feeling of pressure or fullness in the pelvic area, difficulty with bowel movements or urination, or even a bulge or lump in the vaginal area.
 Some women also experience pain or discomfort during sex.
 If you’re experiencing any of these symptoms, it’s important to talk to your healthcare provider to get a proper diagnosis.

-Now, let’s talk about prevention.
+Let’s talk prevention.
 Unfortunately, there’s no sure-fire way to prevent POP from happening, but there are a few things that you can do to reduce your risk.
 One of the most important things is to maintain a healthy weight.
 Being overweight or obese can put extra pressure on your pelvic muscles and ligaments, making them more likely to weaken or become damaged.

 Another important thing to consider is your exercise routine.
 Regular exercise, especially pelvic floor exercises (also known as Kegel exercises), can help strengthen the muscles that support your pelvic organs.
 And if you’re pregnant or postpartum, it’s especially important to do your Kegels, as these can help to prevent POP from occurring after childbirth.